 The poem starts with the description of a bicycle.
 The bicycle “stood at the window-sill”, which is “neat”.
 The child fears when he sees “fat black handlegrips” of the bicycle.
-It symbolizes hate, which the Catholics have against the policemen.
-The child is definitely Heaney and when he glances on the handles of bicycle, they become alive and simultaneously horrible in his imagination.
-In short, the people instead of feeling secure in the hands of cops feel insecurity.
+It symbolises the hate, that the Catholics have against the policemen.
+The child is definitely Heaney and when he glances at the handles of the bicycle, they become alive and simultaneously horrible in his imagination.
+In short, it shows that people feel insecure at the hands of the police instead of feeling secure.

 The second stanza of the poem is full of symbolism.
 The first important symbol is linked to “spud of the dynamo”.
 Old bicycles have this thing instead of batteries.
 When it creates noise, the boy becomes frightened.
-He thinks that the policeman has come with the intention of violence and threatening the people.
-From relieving of pedal, it seems that the policeman is heavy.
+He thinks that the policeman came with the intention of violence and threatening the people.
+From relieving the pedal, it seems that the policeman is heavy.
 The second symbol, which is vivid, is “the boot of the law”.
-It symbolizes for insecurity and dread of the officials in the minds of Irish people.
-Perhaps, the child was thinking that the law is against him and it does not favour his fellowmen.
+It symbolises the insecurity and dread of the officials in the minds of the Irish people.
+Perhaps, the child was thinking that the law was against him and it does not favour his fellowmen.

-Third stanza reveals that it is not only child, who is fearful with the arrival of cop but everyone, is unpleasant and the visit is not comfortable for all of them.
-Behaviour of Heaney’s father’s towards policeman is also impolite and he also dislikes him.
-The poet goes on and discusses the “heavy ledger”, a record-book in custody of policeman.
-The stanza justifies the perfect choice of words by the poet in order to describe the condition of child as well as people.
+The third stanza reveals that it is not only the child, who is fearful of the arrival of a cop but everyone, who is unpleasant and the visit is not comfortable for all of them.
+The behaviour of Heaney’s father towards the policeman is also impolite and he also dislikes him.
+The poet goes on and discusses the “heavy ledger”, a record book in the custody of the policeman.
+This stanza justifies the perfect choice of words by the poet in order to describe the condition of children as well as people.
 “Heavy ledger” does not only describe the heavy record book, which is in possession of the policeman; it also signifies the terrific situation with his arrival.

-The poem, in fact, is description of Irish society, which was living in a tense environment.
-The arrival of policeman enlarges the hatred of people against the authority, which eventually, causes the restlessness in Northern Ireland.
+The poem, in fact, is a description of Irish society, which was living in a tense environment.
+The arrival of policemen enlarges the hatred of people against the authority, which eventually, causes restlessness in Northern Ireland.

 “A Constable Calls” contains the themes of “Arithmetic fear”, violence, distrust, powerlessness, fear of authority, rotation of law around the authoritative people, conflict and threat.
-Tone of the poet changes from stanza to stanza; sometimes it is fearful, somewhere it is frightened, sometimes it is unfriendly and somewhere it is formal, whereas most of the time it is weird.
-So far as the imagery is concerned, the poem is totally based on imagination but the imagery is real and factual.
-Some of the imageries painted by the poet are: bicycle, weather, farms, corps, fields, sunlight etc. The description is mainly concerned with props.
-With respect to rhyming, there is no regular rhyming pattern but the poem has “Internal Rhyme and Onomatopoeia”.
-Briefly, Seamus Heaney has successfully achieved his target of revealing the truth behind the depressed life of Irish people under the authoritative terror.
+The tone of the poet changes from stanza to stanza.
+Occasionally, it is fearful, somewhere it is frightening, sometimes it is unfriendly and somewhere it is formal, whereas most of the time it is weird.